We all know that fear is often the largest obstacle keeping us from achieving our goals.

 Quite often the fear is that of “How am I going to pay for this”?
 Frequently patients will focus on the cost of comprehensive care.
 This often becomes overwhelming and many will wait to come in until they can come up with the increasingly larger cost as the work becomes increasingly more extensive.
 Usually this doesn’t work out well, as emergent needs force the issue for them to go to the dentist.

-As a dentist in Bryn Mawr, I have seen this play out several times a year, every year.
+As a Dentist in Bryn Mawr, PA, I have seen this play out several times a year, every year.
 We’re no different than any other area in that regard.

 When we have a patient that has dental needs beyond their means we work with them to prioritize their treatment in steps that fit their ability.
 Slowly we see these patients invariably find ways to get their care performed even faster than they had originally planned as they start experiencing the benefits.